jorgeberrizbeitia/cloudinary-mern-stack/README.md

 {imageUrl ? (<div><img src={imageUrl} alt="img" width={200} /></div>) : null;}
 ```

-4. Continue with a regular flow of creating a Document.
+5. Continue with a regular flow of creating a Document.

 - Use the other input fields and their values stored in states like title, description, etc.
 - On the handleSubmit use all info for creating/updating the document, including the imageUrl from the state.
 - Use the service for creating/updating a Document with above values.

-## NOTE: you can see the file in the repository to see a bit more of the execution.
+Note: Once you are done with the steps and if you still have doubts, try checking the code in the repository for an example of the implementation.